FreeCAD/homebrew-freecad/README.md

 # Caveats

 * I have only tested this recipe with the HEAD revision.
 Version 0.13 is untested and not supported in this recipe.
+* The "Robot" Mod is currently disabled since it seems to have some build issues with Clang and Libc++